aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 #### Additional inputs

-`SynthStep` and `ScriptStep` allow passing in more than one input: additional inputs will be placed in the directories you specify.
+`ScriptStep` allows passing in more than one input: additional inputs will be placed in the directories you specify.
 Any step that produces an output file set can be used as an input, such as a `CodePipelineSource`, but also other `ScriptSteps`: